-23 For people who entered schooling in 2005-2006, five to six years later is 2010-2012, a period of unusually high unemployment.
-If those with new credentials faced particular problems obtaining employment during this period, this would cause a decline in employment near the latter part of our data window.
+25 For students who entered schooling in 2005-2006, five to six years later is 2010-2012, a period of unusually high unemployment.
+If those with new credentials faced particular problems obtaining employment during this period, employment would decline near the latter part of our data window.

 Comparing Figures 3a and 3b we see stark differences in the patterns of employment for men and women.
-Certificates in for-profit schools provide the best employment outcomes for women and the worst outcomes for men, whereas certificates in community colleges provide the smallest improvement for women and provide the highest short-run improvement for men.
+Certificates in for-profit schools provide the best employment outcomes for women and the worst outcomes for men, whereas certificates in community colleges provide the smallest improvement for women and the highest short-run improvement for men.
 Associate's degree programs provide similar gains for both men and women three to five years after enrollment.